cheesesnakes/fish-risk/README.md

 ## Usage

 The code is anotated.
 Runs best with Anaconda 3 distribution.
-Please excute ```python pip install ray``` in your conda environment before running the code.
+Please excute ```pip install ray``` in your conda environment before running the code.
 Average execution time 1 - 2 hours.

 ## Software Used